kumahq/kuma-website/app/_src/policies/introduction.md

 {% if_version gte:2.9.x %}
 ## What is a policy?

-A policy is a set of configuration that will be used to generate the proxy configuration.
+A policy is a set of configuration that will be used to generate the data plane proxy configuration.
-{{ site.mesh_product_name }} combines policies with dataplane configuration to generate the Envoy configuration of a proxy.
+{{ site.mesh_product_name }} combines policies with the `Dataplane` resource to generate the Envoy configuration of a data plane proxy.

 ## What do policies look like?